dogweather/forkful/content/en/go/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-02-03 17:50:19.237896-07:00
-description: "Go provides a built-in facility for debugging called `delve`.
-It is\
+description: "How to: Go provides a built-in facility for debugging called `delve`.\
-  \ a full-featured debugging tool that allows you to execute Go programs step by\
+  \ It is a full-featured debugging tool that allows you to execute Go programs step\
-  \ step,\u2026"
+  \ by\u2026"
 lastmod: '2024-03-13T22:44:59.635155-06:00'
 model: gpt-4-0125-preview
 summary: Go provides a built-in facility for debugging called `delve`.